Chart Color Schemes

 Springfield Lakes shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Springfield Lakes' residents aged 15+ exceed broader benchmarks in educational attainment.
-31.1% hold university qualifications, compared to 18.8% in the SA4 region and 20.6% in the SA3 area.
-Bachelor degrees are most prevalent at 20.5%, followed by postgraduate qualifications (7.8%) and graduate diplomas (2.8%).
-Vocational credentials are also prominent, with 36.4% of residents holding such qualifications - advanced diplomas at 12.8% and certificates at 23.6%.
+Springfield Lakes has a higher educational attainment than broader areas.
+Among residents aged 15+, 31.1% have university qualifications, compared to 18.8% in the SA4 region and 20.6% in the SA3 area.
+Bachelor degrees are most common at 20.5%, followed by postgraduate qualifications (7.8%) and graduate diplomas (2.8%).
+Vocational credentials are also prevalent, with 36.4% of residents aged 15+ holding these qualifications - advanced diplomas being 12.8% and certificates 23.6%.

-Educational participation is high, with 35.8% currently enrolled in formal education.
-This includes 13.7% in primary, 9.1% in secondary, and 5.5% in tertiary education.
-Seven schools operate within Springfield Lakes, educating approximately 6,788 students.
-The area's socio-educational conditions are above average (ICSEA: 1052).
-The educational mix includes four primary, one secondary, and two K-12 schools.
+Educational participation is high, with 35.8% of residents currently enrolled in formal education.
+This includes 13.7% in primary education, 9.1% in secondary education, and 5.5% pursuing tertiary education.

 Frequently Asked Questions - Education